frenck/spook/README.md

 > Override of the existing service, which provides the option to specify
 > the amount to decrease the value by. _#evenlower_

+_Under consideration for contributing back to Home Assistant Core._

 ## Service for `input_number`: Increase value

 Call it using: [`input_number.increment`](https://my.home-assistant.io/redirect/developer_call_service/?service=input_number.increment)

 > Override of the existing service, which provides the option to specify
 > the amount to increase the value by. _#moreoptions_

+_Under consideration for contributing back to Home Assistant Core._

 ## Service for `input_number`: Min value